Casevac vs. Medevac: What Are the Differences?

 • Level of planning: A casevac requires immediate action to get individuals to safety, while a medevac allows for a little more time to plan and get organized.

-• Medical personnel: The closest unit on hand, whatever their specialties, is usually the one to respond to a casevac situation, while a medevac ensures trained medical professionals are dispatched for transport.
+• Medical personnel: The closest unit on hand, whatever its specialties, usually responds to a casevac situation.
+Meanwhile, a medevac ensures trained medical professionals are dispatched for transport.

 • Distance: Medevac transport is generally for medium- to long-distance trips, while casevac transport is often best for short distances.

-• Urgency: Patients who require a medevac may or may not have received prior medical attention, so situations may not be as urgent as those for casevac patients, who have received no medical care and are in a dangerous situation.
+• Urgency: Patients who require a medevac may or may not have received prior medical attention.
+These situations may not be as urgent as those for casevac patients, who have received no medical care and are in a dangerous situation.

 Contact REVA for a Medical Flight